bbauska/UofM-Intro-HTML5/README.md

 <!--~~~~~~~~~~~~~~~~~~~~ 05. week one: url, tools and what is html5?
 (10) ~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">
   <img src="./images/image005.png"
-  alt="Week 1: What happens when you type an address into a URL, what tools
+  title="Week 1: What happens when you type an address into a URL, what tools
-    you need to code, and what is HTML5?" style="border: 2px solid #000000; width:40%" />
+    you need to code, and what is HTML5?" alt="Week 1: What happens when you type an address into a URL, what tools you need to code, and what is HTML5?" style="border: 2px solid #000000; width:40%" />